Dear reader of ADxS.org, please excuse the disruption.

 • 51 of 68 children with ADHD (average age 8.8 years) showed no increase in cortisol in an unspecified “psychological test as a stressor”.
 It is possible that the Hamburg-Wechsler Intelligence Test (WISC-III) was also used as a stressor.
 The 17 test subjects with an increase in cortisol under stress had a higher IQ, although the report does not clearly state whether this was the IQ value measured after stress or the IQ value without stress.
 The level of cortisol before the test correlated with IQ.
 The lower the cortisol level after the test, the lower the IQ of the test subjects.35

-• 20 children with ADHD and comorbid oppositional defiant disorder (ODD) and social behavior disorder (CD), thus with high levels of aggression, showed no increase in cortisol to a cognitive stressor at the age of 4 to 6 years or 2 years later at the age of 6 to 8 years.
-ADHD sufferers whose problem persisted showed a flattened cortisol response.36 This is consistent with the other studies in that ODD and social behavior disorder are typical comorbidities of the hyperactive/impulsive ADHD-HI subtype, for which a reduced/absent cortisol rise is often reported.
+• 20 children with ADHD and comorbid Oppositional Defiant Disorder (ODD) and Disorder of Social Behavior (CD), thus with high levels of aggression, showed no increase in cortisol to a cognitive stressor at the age of 4 to 6 years as well as 2 years later at the age of 6 to 8 years.
+People with ADHD whose problem persisted showed a flattened cortisol response.36 This is consistent with the other studies in that ODD and Disorder of Social Behavior are typical comorbidities of the hyperactive/impulsive ADHD-HI subtype, for which a reduced/absent cortisol rise is often reported.

 • Of 48 children who were exposed to the Korean Hamburg-Wechsler Intelligence Test (KEDI-WISC) as a stressor, 28 showed a drop in cortisol and 15 showed an increase in cortisol levels.37 Children with a drop in cortisol made more errors of omission and incorrect responses, which is thought to demonstrate impulsivity problems.
 This suggests the hyperactive-impulsive ADHD-HI subtype.
 The children with an elevated cortisol stress response made more incorrect responses in the attention test, indicating attention problems.
 Non-affected children were not compared.